 Newborns have the highest risk of death among all children.

-Sierra Leone in Africa has the highest infant mortality rate at 160.3 deaths per 1,000 infants.
-The United States has 6.3 deaths per 1,000 infants.
-Iceland has the lowest infant mortality rate at 2.9 deaths per 1,000 infants.
-About four million newborns die every year, which represents 40% of all deaths to children under age five.
+Angola in Africa has the highest infant mortality rate (180.21 deaths per 1,000 infants).
+The United States has 6.26 deaths per 1,000 infants.
+Singapore has the lowest infant mortality rate (2.31 deaths per 1,000 infants).
+It has been estimated that about four million newborns die every year, which represents 40% of all deaths to children under age five.
 Death rates among children under age five have declined in recent decades, but newborn death rates have not changed significantly in the United States.

 Some common neonatal disorders include sudden infant death syndrome (SIDS) and neonatal jaundice.
-SIDS is the leading cause of death among infants who are one month to one year old; it claims the lives of about 2,500 infants each year in the United States.
+SIDS is the leading cause of death among infants who are one month to one year old.
+According to the American SIDS Institute, about 2,500 infants die from this condition each year in the United States.
 Neonatal jaundice is jaundice that begins within the first few days after birth.
 Jaundice is a yellowish discoloration of the skin, conjunctiva (a clear covering over the sclera, or whites of the eyes), and mucous membranes caused by hyperbilirubinemia (increased levels of bilirubin in red blooded animals).
 Neonatal jaundice is usually harmless but should be monitored by a qualified healthcare provider as a precaution.

 Most newborn deaths could be prevented if women had access to basic healthcare, such as immunizations to protect expectant mothers and newborns against tetanus, breastfeeding to provide nutrition and immune support, timely and appropriate treatment of newborn infections, and proper attention to hygiene of the newborn.